 Pam Didner: We treat it as one of the channels.
 Yeah.

 Ann Handley: Yes.
 Yeah.
 They focus on the news.
 We focus on what we want to say and all the amazing things we want to talk to our audience.
 But I think that’s the wrong way to think about an email newsletter.
-It’s not about the news.
-It’s about the letter.
-It’s about that opportunity you have to speak directly to one person at one time, and that’s a very powerful place.
+It’s not about the news, it’s about the letter.
+About that opportunity you have to speak directly to one person at one time, and that’s a very powerful place.

 The other reason why I believe so strongly in why we should use that and respect that space differently is because email is the only place where the audience and not the algorithms are in control.
 And you know what I mean by that is you can, you can fight with Facebook, you can throw money at Facebook to, you know, to get your content in front of the eyeballs of the people who matter most.
 Or you can have your relationship that you’re nurturing on your own with your email newsletter.